 Failing to obey a lawful order occurs when a driver of a motor vehicle, a pedestrian, or a cyclist is given a lawful order by a police officer and refuses to follow the instruction.
 The term police officer covers a municipal police officer, deputy sheriff, fire department members, a traffic law enforcement officer, traffic crash investigation officers, state troopers, and EMT responders.

-If you have been accused of failing to obey a lawful order in Tampa, then you should seek help from a law firm.
+If you have been accused of failing to obey a lawful order in Tampa, then you should seek help from a skilled Tampa criminal defense attorney from a trusted law firm.
 It is no small matter.
 You could be facing a second-degree misdemeanor, and therefore, a criminal record.
 This could seriously hinder your job and even your housing prospects.
 At The Law Place, we have over 75 years of collective experience, helping clients in Florida escape charges such as this.
 We will assess your case and explain what options are available to you so that you can make an informed choice about your next move.

 How Is a “Lawful Order” Defined?